lsst-sitcom/sitcomtn-088/index.rst

 For all the tests, the requirements are extracted from the following document:

 * `LTS-88 <https://ls.st/LTS-88>`_ M1M3 Mirror Support Design Requirements Document

-**LTS-88-REQ-0051**: The positioning system SHALL be able to meet all its requirements within 3 seconds of ending a short slew (3.5 degrees in 2 seconds)

-**LTS-88-REQ-0052**: The positioning system SHALL maintain mirror decenter less than +/- 6 micrometer, mirror tilt less than +/- 24 e-6 degree, and piston less than +/- 1 micrometer, all relative to the mirror cell, after a slew of 3.5 degrees or less (short slew).

 Related documents